 Corporate Financial Planning

-It goes without saying that companies require specialist financial planning advice.
+It goes without saying that companies require tailored financial planning advice.

 Too many companies leave this aspect of their business to chance risking their business in the process.

 Expertise is needed to plan around corporate tax requirements and any implications that arise.
-Companies have many specialist needs including business protection, partnership & key person protection and employee benefit schemes.
+Companies have varying needs including business protection, partnership & key person protection and employee benefit schemes.
 Contact us to arrange a full business financial planning review.

 If one of the partners dies, his/her share of the partnership or company passes on to his/her estate, often a surviving spouse or children.
 Technically speaking, if the business is a partnership, the partnership is dissolved, which may not be convenient to the surviving partners.
 If the business is a limited company, the surviving beneficiaries will inherit the deceased shares, and in so doing, will own part of and possibly even gain a controlling influence over the remaining business, but without necessarily having the knowledge or skills to contribute.